Tewr/BlazorFileReader/README.md

         {
             // Read into buffer and act (uses less memory) using(Stream stream = await file.OpenReadAsync()) {
-                // Do stuff with stream...
+                // Do (async) stuff with stream...
                 await stream.ReadAsync(buffer, ...);
-		// This following will fail.
+                // The following will fail.
 Only async read is allowed. stream.Read(buffer, ...)
             }

             // Read into memory and act
             using(MemoryStream memoryStream = await file.CreateMemoryStreamAsync(4096)) {
                 // Sync calls are ok once file is in memory memoryStream.Read(buffer, ...)
             }
         }
     }